 Doncaster Grand has been on the Theatres at Risk Register since 2006 when we started the list.

-Doncaster Grand has the potential to be reopened to create a home for amateur and community productions, which could also have the facilities to host touring theatre should this prove viable.
+Doncaster Grand has the potential to be reopened for live performances including as a home for amateur and community productions, or to host touring theatre should this prove viable.

 Campaign video (from 2016)